containers/ramalama/docs/ramalama-stop.1.md

 ## DESCRIPTION
 Stop specified container that is executing the AI Model.

-If ramalama command was executed with the --nocontainer model, then this command will have no effect.
-The user will need to stop the RamaLama processes manually.
+The ramalama stop command conflicts with the --nocontainer option.
+The user needs to stop the RamaLama processes manually when running with --nocontainer.

 ## EXAMPLES